michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 ---

 #### This demo requires Twitter App Key (Free)
-To run this example, you will need to signup for the Twitter API to gain the appropriate credentials.
-To include API key, API secret, Access token, and Access token secret, follow the steps below:
+To run this example, you will need to signup for the Twitter Developer API and use the appropriate credentials.
+To retrieve the API key, API secret, Access token, and Access token secret, follow the steps below:
 * Go to https://apps.twitter.com/ and log in with your twitter credentials.
 * Click "Create New App"
 * Fill out the form, agree to the terms, and click "Create your Twitter application"